pycket/pycket/README.md

 To produce an executable, run:

-    $ cd pycket
-    $ PYTHONPATH=.. ../pypy/rpython/bin/rpython -Ojit targetpycket.py
+    $ ./pypy/rpython/bin/rpython -Ojit targetpycket.py

 This expects that a binary named `pypy` is in your path.
 Note that running `make` for `pypy` produces `pypy-c`.

+If you don't have a compiled pypy, you can also translate with:

+    $ python ./pypy/rpython/bin/rpython -Ojit targetpycket.py

 This will take upwards of 5 minutes.

 Afterwards you can execute a program:

-    $ ./pycket.sh program
+    $ ./pycket-c program

-See the comment in `pycket.sh` for more details.
+See the comment in `pycket-c for more details.

 This requires a `PYTHONPATH` that includes both `rpython` (that should be the `pypy` directory cloned above) and `pycket` (that should be